Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-1.md

 }
 ```

-<small>Try these fields: height, mass, eyeColor</small>
+<small>Challenge: Get Vader's, height, and eyeColor</small>

 <!-- > -->

 **Compare REST with GraphQL**

-With GraphQL 😎 we describe what we want <br> in our query and server returns <br> 🎁 data that matches the query.
+- GraphQL 😎 - we describe what we want <br> in our query and server returns 🎁 data that matches the query.

-With REST 😴 you most often get everything. <br> (**over fetching**)
+- REST 😴 - you get everything (often **over fetching**)

 <!-- > -->

-## Under Fetching
+## Under Fetching 🥚

-Under fetching occurs when you don't get all of the data you need in a single request and have to make another request to get the data you require.
+Under fetching 🥚 occurs when you don't get all of the data you need in a single request and have to make another request to get the data you require.

 <!-- > -->

 **Challenge:** Use REST to find Leia's homeworld. 🌍

 - https://swapi.dev/people/5
 - Get the people results find the homeworld
-- Use that to get the name of the homeworld
+- Call the homeworld endpoint to get the homeworld

 <!-- > -->